bourbakis/assorted-readings/anki.md

 # 10/19/2019

-In mathematics, a manifold is a topological space that locally resembles Euclidean space near each point.
+In mathematics, a manifold is a topological space that locally resembles Euclidean space near each point.A

+# 10/27/2019

+As always, inferential thinking begins with a careful examination of the assumptions about the data.
+Sets of assumptions are known as models.
+Sets of assumptions about randomness in roughly linear scatter plots are called regression models.